-- Preview Email Newsletter

 WASHINGTON, July 11 -- The organization Advancing American Freedom (AAF) has submitted a public comment letter to the Federal Railroad Administration (FRA) urging the agency to grant a waiver petition from the Association of American Railroads (AAR).
 The letter focuses on current regulations requiring visual track inspections that, according to AAF, are overly burdensome and threaten public safety.

-AAF contends that the existing rules in 49 CFR 213.233(b) and (c) impose excessive restrictions o more ST
+AAF contends that the existing rules in 49 CFR 213.233(b) and (c) impose excessive restrictions on inspectors, who can only survey two tracks at a more ST

 Advocacy Groups Urge Increased Awareness for Medicare Prescription Payment Plan (10)